socomsystems/documentation/admin_manual/configuration_user/user_configuration.rst

 Renaming a user
 ---------------

-Each Nextcloud user has two names: a unique **Login Name** used for authentication, and a **Full Name**, which is their display name.
+Each cyfrSpaces user has two names: a unique **Login Name** used for authentication, and a **Full Name**, which is their display name.
 You can edit the display name of a user, but you cannot change the login name of any user.